MichaelCurrin/dev-cheatsheets/cheatsheets/python/time-handling.md

 ```

-## Format and parse
+## Format

-Format a datetime value as a string or parse a string as a datetime object.
+Format a datetime value as a string.

 See [Format codes](#format-codes) for what symbols to use when formatting or parsing.